bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cuiover.md

 You don't have to understand all the generic object classes to create a complete generic object tree for your application.
-For insight into and an example of creating a generic tree (including the primary window, a menu, a dialog box, and a scrolling view window), see "First Steps: Hello World," Chapter 4.
+For insight into and an example of creating a generic tree (including the primary window, a menu, a dialog box, and a scrolling view window), see ["First Steps: Hello World", Chapter 4](cgetsta.md).

 ### 10.4 Using the Visible Classes